emile-mathieu/cifar100-cnn/README.md

 - Prints epoch-wise training & test loss and accuracy.
 - Generates loss and accuracy plots for easier visualization.

-## License
+## Restriction & Permissions

-This project is for academic use only.
+- This project is provided without any license.
+- You may not copy, modify, distribute, or use any part of this code for any purpose, as it was created solely as a university project.
+- You may, however, review the code for learning or inspiration only.
+- This project is provided as-is, without any warranty or guarantee of any kind.